supershaneski/vue-kakushigoto-game/README.md

     Whoever gets the higher card wins the round.

-* At the start of the game, both players have ¥1000 each as tokens.
+* At the start of the game, both players have 1000 tokens each.
-  * If you win, ¥5 will be deducted to the opposing player and it will be added to you.
+  * If you win, 5 tokens will be deducted to the opposing player and it will be added to you.
   * The player who ended up with zero token loses and then the game ends.

 ---